grero/EventOnsetDecoding.jl/README.md

 ```

 This will install the package under the default environment (similar to conda environment).
 If you'd rather create a
-new enviroment, e.g. MyCoolAnalysis, you can first create a new directory for your new environment, change to that directory and activate it, with tese commands, making use of julia's shell mode (press `;`)
+new enviroment, e.g. MyCoolAnalysis, you can first create a new directory for your new environment, change to that directory and activate it, with these commands, making use of julia's shell mode (press `;`)

 ```julia
 shell> mkdir MyCoolAnalysis